aws/awsui-documentation/components/wizard.md

 >    and returns a string responsible for the navigation summary on smaller screens.
 For example, "Step 1 of 3".
 The parameters are as follows:
 >    - `stepNumber` (number) - The step number that the user is currently on.
 >    - `stepsCount` (number) - The total number of steps in the wizard.
+> - `skipToButtonLabel`: ((targetStep: WizardProps.Step, targetStepNumber: number) => string) - An optional function that accepts the target step object
+>    and the target step number (1-based indexing), and returns a string to be used as the *skip-to* button label.
+For example, "Skip to Step 2" or "Skip to end".
 > - `cancelButton` (string) - The text of the button that enables the user to exit the flow.
 > - `previousButton` (string) - The text of the button that enables the user to return to the previous step.
 > - `nextButton` (string) - The text of the button that enables the user to move to the next step.